pk2971/pk2971/README.md

 ## 📌 Featured Projects

-### Gendered Language in UK Parliament (1919–2024)
+### Computational Analysis of Gender in the UK Parliament
-> NLP • spaCy • XML parsing • TF-IDF • Historical text analysis
+> NLP • spaCy • XML parsing • TF-IDF • Historical text analysis • RAG • LLM

 An original research project analyzing over 8GB of UK Parliament transcripts to track gendered language over a century.
 Extracted male/female pronouns using spaCy with filters to exclude non-human references.
 Built visualizations of co-occurring terms and TF-IDF word importance over time.
 Developed GPT-based Q&A on speeches.